damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 The Fog gem will be removed in 8.9 (next month).
 It's currently used to connect GitLab's Backup service to various storage providers, but only a few of fogs "micro-gems" are actually used.
-We intend to only include fog-core and fog-aws in 8.9.
-If you backup GitLab with a service other than Amazon S3, please open an issue so we can consider including your specific use-case.
+We intend to only include fog-core and support for uploading backups to AWS, Google Compute and Microsoft Azure in 8.9.
+If you backup GitLab with a service other than those, please open an issue so we can consider including your specific use-case.
 See
 [this issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/15352)
 for more information.